 Your biggest issue may be deciding which of the most popular hiking apps to plot out your next great hike.
 That’s why we’ve gathered some of the best hiking apps currently available, complete with a breakdown of what each has to offer.

-Whether you’re searching for the best free hiking apps, the best gps app, or the best choice for finding new trails, we’ve got the goods.
 Many hiking apps now even have features designed for offline use so that you can feel free to venture beyond the confines of cell phone coverage.
 Plus, a lot of them are free!

 Editor’s Note: Trail safety is important, and if you’re out in the woods a lot, it’s a good idea to invest in a satellite communicator like the Garmin inReach Mini or Zoleo.
 These gadgets work wherever there’s a view of the sky and use GPS and satellite connections to help you check in with loved ones or summon Search and Rescue if needed.

 What We Cover

 - The Ultimate Guide to the Best Hiking Apps

 - 2. The Gaia GPS Hiking App